Chris Tiu: College career

 Tiu played for the Ateneo Blue Eagles for his collegiate basketball career.
 He almost played for DLSU as his Xavier teammates Yeo and Tang had committed to that university.
 He and his teammates managed to enter the UAAP Finals in 2003 where they failed to defend their title against the FEU Tamaraws.
 He skipped Season 68 as he was taking his junior term abroad at Lille Catholic University, but returned to Ateneo the following season.
-They returned to the Finals in 2006, but they lost in the to the UST Growling Tigers in three games.
+They returned to the Finals in 2006, but they lost to the UST Growling Tigers in three games.
 In 2008, they managed to break their six year championship drought against their archrival the DLSU Green Archers which was led by JVee Casio and Rico Maierhofer at that time in two games.
 He was also a 2x UAAP Mythical Team Member.
 His coach in college was Norman Black.

 In 2008, Tiu was named Favorite Athlete in the first Nickelodeon Philippines Kids' Choice Awards held at Aliw Theater, Pasay.